VladislavFitz/Visalto/README.md

 ## Possible customizations

-There are a lot of parameters available for customization of image loading behaviour.
+There are numerous parameters available for customization of image loading behaviour.

-You can set your own URL session which will be used for remote image downloading.
+Set your own custom URL session for remote image downloading.

 ```
 let myCustomURLSession: URLSession = ...
 Visalto.shared.setURLSession(myCustomURLSession))